 4.7 Sex Discrimination Complaint Resolution Process

-The Title IX Coordinator, Affirmative Action Officer, and other applicable campus administrators will respond efficiently and effectively when Sex Discrimination is reported.
+The Title IX Office, Affirmative Action Officer, and other applicable campus administrators will respond efficiently and effectively when Sex Discrimination is reported.
 Xavier has established the following guidelines pertaining to how Xavier responds to Sex Discrimination:

 For all forms of Sex Discrimination, where applicable depending on particular circumstances of the situation: